Potato Chip Rock Hike (San Diego)

 Note that if you put “Mt Woodson Trailhead” or “Potato Chip Rock Trailhead” into your GPS, it might take you to one of the other ways to do the hike.

 This hike, which is probably the most popular route to Potato Chip Rock, starts at the Lake Poway park in Poway, CA. The park has bathrooms, picnic tables, and plenty of parking.
-There’s a fee on weekends, and on weekdays it’s free.
-It’s also free for Poway residents with ID.
+There’s a non-resident fee on weekends and holidays; on weekdays it’s usually free.
+It’s free for Poway residents with ID.

 I highly recommend leaving as early as possible.
 The gates usually open at 6am (check the website above).
 When you do this hike first thing in the morning, it’s glorious.
 When you leave around 8-9am, you’ll have crowds of people on the trail.
 It’s worth getting up early for.